If you live in a house with stairs, the chances are that the sound of your dog pounding up and down them will be familiar.

 Either way, you can help your dog to overcome this fear by being patient, rewarding them for coming near the stairs, and helping them to see that there’s nothing to be scared of.

-From your puppy’s point of view, your stairs are a mountain to climb.
-They can also represent a real hazard for a young dog.
-Veterinarians suggest that puppies should only be allowed on the stairs after the age of 12 weeks – and even then, they should be closely supervised.
+From your young dog’s point of view, your stairs are a mountain to climb.
+They can also represent a real hazard.
+Veterinarians suggest that young dogs should only be allowed on the stairs after the age of 12 weeks – and even then, they should be closely supervised.

 With some large breeds, such as Labradors and Retrievers, it’s advisable to wait even longer.
 If in doubt, ask your vet for advice and fit a stair gate at the bottom of the stairs.